RESEARCH

 Proud and tired parent of two cute monsters, shower philosopher & Netflix fan.
 Love to travel and hang out with my family.

-Research Assistant
+Research Associate

 Gal Bodek

-Data analyst
+Data Analyst

 I enjoy diving into complex biological questions using computational and statistical techniques.
 I am specifically interested in the integration of genomic data and computational methods to study how gene regulatory changes drive human evolution.